Winding2020/lark-openapi-mcp/README.md

       "tokenMode": "auto",
       "mode": "stdio",
       "host": "localhost",
-      "port": "3000"
+      "port": "3000",
+      "scopes": [
+        "contact:user.email:readonly",
+        "docx:document",
+        "docx:document:create",
+        "wiki:node:read",
+        "wiki:node:create"
+      ]
     }
     ```

+    > **Note**:
-    > **Note**: Command line parameters have higher priority than configuration file.
+    > - Command line parameters have higher priority than configuration file.
 When using both command line parameters and configuration file, command line parameters will override corresponding settings in the configuration file.
+    > - The `scopes` configuration specifies the permission scopes required for OAuth authorization.
+If not set, the default comprehensive permission set will be used.
+You can adjust the permission scope based on the APIs you actually use to reduce authorization requests.

-11. **Transport Modes**:
+12. **Transport Modes**:

     lark-mcp supports two transport modes: